KanishkaV25/KanishkaV25/README.md

 ## Hi, I'm Kanishka 🌟

-    🌹 Just a CS student who’s a little *obsessed* with pixels, pretty interfaces, and problem-solving.
+    🌸 Just a curious CS student on a journey of building, exploring, and solving problems.
-    ✨Tech is creativity
+✨ To me, tech is creativity — a space where logic meets imagination.
+🧩 I don’t limit myself to one stack — I pick up whatever tool is needed to bring ideas to life.
-    🎨 I love designing dreamy UI/UX,
+🎨 Sometimes that’s designing beautiful UI/UX,
-    💻 turning it into magical front-end code.
-    🧠 When I'm not creating stunning UI elements, you'll find me solving DSA problems and constantly improving my coding skills.
+💻 other times it’s writing clean backend logic, practicing DSA, or experimenting with GenAI.
+🚀 Shaolin.dev is where I share this journey — a witness of growth, learning, and creation.

 Welcome to my corner of the web.
-Let's create something amazing together! 🌟 🔗 Let's Connect:
+Let’s create something meaningful together! 🌟

+🔗 Let's Connect:
 [LinkedIn](www.linkedin.com/in/kanishka-vats) | [GitHub](https://github.com/KanishkaV25/KanishkaV25)